 No. The developer and people working for a company should not post reviews.
 They should not use GenSoftReviews to defend their program with counterpoints or corrections to users reviews.
 They should definitely not pose as users to add fake reviews.
 Users have the right to say what they think, even if they may be not quite factual.
 The weight of good versus bad reviews should be the final judge.
 However, a developer may email me about posts they think are unfair or defamatory and I will make a decision to either leave them as they are, leave them with a moderator’s comment, or delete them.

 Yes!
 Absolutely they should.
 If their users like their program, they will give it good reviews and ratings.
 If not, the developer will get excellent feedback on what their users don’t like and will be able to work to improve the program.
 It’s a win-win situation either way for both the developers and the users.

 I truly wanted to hear what people liked and disliked about all the genealogy programs that are out there.
 See the About page for more of a background on this.

 One of the reasons why I want to hear people’s opinions is so that I can use that information to help guide the development of my program Behold.
 I am not in any way attempting to bias the ratings and reviews that are submitted here, or even the ratings and reviews submitted for Behold itself.
-What you see is what was submitted, but I do reserve the right to delete posts that are inappropriate or objectionable.
+What you see is what was submitted, but I do reserve the right to moderate or delete posts that are inappropriate or objectionable.